IgnisDa/ryot/docs/content/importing.md

 - If an exercise does not exist in your instance, open a new tab and create it.
 Then come back and change the input to the new exercise.
 - Once you have mapped all the exercises, click on "Import".

+## Trakt

+All movies and shows can be imported from [Trakt](https://trakt.tv) along with their ratings, history, comments and lists.
+A few points to note.

+- It is necessary to set your account's privacy to public during the duration of the import.
+The Trakt authentication flow is pretty complicated and I don't think it would be worth implementing.
+- Items that have been "check(ed) in" will not be imported.

+### Steps

+- Login to your Trakt account and go to the settings page.
+- If your account is set to private, uncheck the box next to it.
+You can revert this change once the import is complete.
+- If you have any lists that are private, you need to change them to public.
+  Otherwise they will not be imported.
+- Find your profile slug.
+This is usually your username.
+You can find it by going to your profile page, and checking the URL.
+- Enter this username in the input.

 ## Notes